johnwesleyquintero/johnwesleyquintero/README.md

 ---

-*Passionate about turning data into actionable insights and building tools that make a difference.*
+### Acknowledgments

+This project framework was enhanced with valuable support and insights from [ChatGPT](https://openai.com/chatgpt), helping refine and optimize the development strategy.

 ---

-_"The world is a system.
-Decode it, and you unlock your potential." — Wesley Quintero_
+*"The world is a system.
+Decode it, and you unlock your potential." — Wesley Quintero*